 There are two main types of exercise: aerobic and resistance.
-Both types are important since each conveys different health benefits.
-Studies have also shown that combining aerobic and resistance exercise has a greater impact on health than either of the two performed separately.
+Both are important, since each conveys different health benefits.
+Studies have also shown that combining both effective types of exercise has a greater impact on health than either of the two performed separately.

-Let’s take a closer look at each type of exercise.
+Let’s take a closer look at each effective type of exercise.

 Walking is a form of aerobic exercise I recommend heartily to almost everybody.
 It doesn’t require fancy equipment or lessons in technique.
 All you need is a pair of comfortable shoes.